-In the same way he arrived in the world amidst a great spiritual battle, Jesus seeks to take reign of our lives and accompany us to freedom in God's kingdom.
+In the same way he arrived in the world amidst a great spiritual battle, Jesus seeks to take reign of our lives and accompany us to freedom from the shackles of lust.
 Last week, our reflection noted that when we feel powerful, we are more likely to keep God at bay.
 In a pit of darkness, a ray of light can do incredible things.
-Over time, Jesus calls us out of the shadows of denial and into full relationship with God and our neighbor.
+Over time, Jesus calls us out of the shadows of denial and into unity with God and our neighbor.